Moro people: Autonomy

-Although initialed in a 1976 ceasefire, come 1987 as a fall out of the EDSA revolution, peace talks with the MNLF picked up pace with the intention of establishing an autonomous region for Muslims in Mindanao.
-On 1 August 1989, through Republic Act No. 6734, known as the Organic Act, a 1989 plebiscite was held in 18 provinces in Mindanao, the Sulu Archipelago and Palawan without considering the effects of continuous migration by settlers from Luzón and the Visayas.
+Although initiated in a 1976 ceasefire, by 1987, as a fallout of the EDSA revolution, peace talks with the MNLF picked up pace with the intention of establishing an autonomous region for Muslims in Mindanao.
+On 1 August 1989, under Republic Act No. 6734, known as the Organic Act, a plebiscite was held in 18 provinces in Mindanao, the Sulu Archipelago, and Palawan, regardless of the ongoing migration of settlers from Luzón and the Visayas.
 This was said to determine if the residents would still want to be part of an Autonomous Region.
-Out of all the Provinces and cities participating in the plebiscite, only four provinces opted to join, namely: Maguindanao, Lanao del Sur, Sulu and Tawi-Tawi.
-Even its regional capital, Cotabato City, rejected joining the autonomous region as the settlers has now greatly outnumbered the Moro and Lumad.
-When before they were a majority, they have now become a minority.
+Of all the Provinces and cities participating in the plebiscite, only four opted to join: Maguindanao, Lanao del Sur, Sulu, and Tawi-Tawi.
+Even its regional capital, Cotabato City, rejected joining the autonomous region, as settlers now greatly outnumber the Moro and Lumad.
+When they were a majority, they have now become a minority.
 This still led to the creation of the ARMM, however.
-A second plebiscite, held a year more in 2001, managed to include Basilan (except its capital, Isabela City) and Marawi City in the autonomous region.
-Of the original 13 provinces agreed on the Final Peace Agreement (FPA) with the MNLF, only 5 has now been included in the present-day ARMM due to the continuous settler program of the Republic of the Philippines that started in the earnest of 1901.
+A second plebiscite, held a year later in 2001, included Basilan (except its capital, Isabela City) and Marawi City in the autonomous region.
+Of the original 13 provinces that agreed to the Final Peace Agreement (FPA) with the MNLF, only 5 are now part of the present-day ARMM due to the continuous settler program of the Republic of the Philippines, which began in earnest in 1901.

-The ARMM is headed by a regional governor as the outcome of the Final Peace Agreement between the MNLF and the Philippine government in 1996 under President Fidel Ramos.
-The regional governor, with the regional-vice governor, act as the executive branch and are served by a Regional Cabinet, composed of regional secretaries, mirroring national government agencies of the Philippines.
+The ARMM is headed by a regional governor, the result of the Final Peace Agreement between the MNLF and the Philippine government in 1996 under President Fidel Ramos.
+The regional governor, with the regional vice governor, serves as the head of the executive branch and is served by a Regional Cabinet composed of regional secretaries, mirroring the national government agencies of the Philippines.
 The ARMM has a unicameral Regional Assembly headed by a speaker.
 This acts as the legislative branch for the region and is responsible for regional ordinances.
 It is composed of three members for every congressional district.
 The current membership is twenty-four.
-Some of the Regional Assembly's acts have since been nullified by the Supreme Court on grounds that they are "unconstitutional".
-An example is the nullification of the creation of the Province of Shariff Kabungsuwan by the Regional Legislative Assembly (RLA) as this will create an extra seat in the Philippines Congress' House of Representatives, a power reserved solely for the Philippine Congress — Senate and House jointly — to decide on.
+The Supreme Court has since nullified some of the Regional Assembly's acts as "unconstitutional".
+An example is the nullification of the creation of the Province of Shariff Kabunsuan by the Regional Legislative Assembly (RLA), as this will create an extra seat in the Philippines Congress' House of Representatives, a power reserved solely for the Philippine Congress — Senate and House jointly — to decide on.
 Some would say, that this proves in itself the fallacy of its Autonomy granted by the Central Government during the Peace Process.